Cray-HPE/docs-uan/docs/portal/developer-portal/install/Install_the_UAN_Product_Stream.md

 Customers must finish the installation or upgrade of the UAN product before booting an Application Node with SLE HPC 15 provided by that UAN product release.
 See [Booting an Application Node with a SLES Image (Technical Preview)](../advanced/SLES_Image.md) for more information about this image and instructions on deploying it to Application Nodes.

-### RPMs
+### Third-Party Packages

-UAN provides RPMs used on UAN nodes.
-The RPMs are uploaded to Nexus as part of the installation process.
+UAN provides some third-party packages used on UAN nodes.
+The third-party packages are uploaded to Nexus as part of the installation process.

 The following Nexus raw repositories are created:

-- uan-2.7.XX-sle-15sp4
-- uan-2.7.XX-sle-15sp3
+- uan-@product_version@-third-party

 The following Nexus group repositories are created and reference the preceding Nexus raw repos.

-- uan-2.7-sle-15sp4
-- uan-2.7-sle-15sp3
+- uan-@product_version_short@-third-party

-The uan-2.7-sle-15sp4 and uan-2.7-sle-15sp3 Nexus group repositories are used when building UAN node images and are accessible on UAN nodes after boot.